DieterSteinhauser/project_documentation/sphinx/engineering/condenser_microphone.rst

 .. figure:: fet_mic_images/image007.png
   :align: center

-  Figure 7: Microphone power stage.
+  Microphone power stage.
 A focus on the Zener regulator and RC filters.

 ******************